• Free Tours

 A must for children and adults alike.
 The temporary exhibitions are usually very interesting.
 Free every Sunday from 3 pm and the first Sunday of the month.

-Most public museums also offer free entrance on our patron saints festivities: Santa Eulàlia (12th February) and La Mercè (24th September).
-May 18th is the International Day of the Museums so you can visit them all free of charge.
-Related to this event, on Saturday closest to that date, Barcelona celebrates The Night of the Museums, a wonderful activity for everyone where museums all over the city throw open their doors from 7 pm to 1 am with music, theatre, dance… you name it.
+Most public museums also offer free entrance on our patron saint’s festivities: Santa Eulàlia (12th February) and La Mercè (24th September).
+May 18th is the International Day of Museums so you can visit them all free of charge.
+Related to this event, on the Saturday closest to that date, Barcelona celebrates The Night of the Museums, a wonderful activity for everyone where museums all over the city throw open their doors from 7 pm to 1 am with music, theatre, dance… You name it.
 A very special night indeed.

 OUR LOCAL TIP: It is possible to visit our wonderful Town Hall for free every Sunday from 10 am to 2 pm.
 You can join a free guided visit in English (10 am), Spanish (11 am & 12 pm) and Catalan (10:30 am, 11.30 am & 12.30 pm) or just roam around on your own.
 The highlight is the Saló de Cent, the main medieval room that will take your breath away.
 You can usually even see weddings taking place there on weekends.